dajanea/dajanea/README.md

 - 👋 Hi, I’m @dajanea
 - 👀 I’m interested in music, astrology, fashion, gaming, and tech!
-- 🌱 I’m currently learning mysql, python, and how to be an adult
+- 🌱 I’m currently learning lua, c++ and how to be an adult.
-- 💞️ I’m looking to collaborate on any projects related to building sites, apps, or user based experiences
+- 💞️ I’m looking to collaborate on any projects related to building sites, apps, or user based experiences.
-- 📫 How to reach me my email is dajanea.holmes@wpengine.com
+- 📫 How to reach me my email is myfourethers@gmail.com

 <!---
 dajanea/dajanea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.